On this page

 # Opens a native desktop window pointing at the server

 wesktop.run("myapp:app", title="My App", width=1024, height=768)wesktop.run() starts granian in a background thread and opens a pywebview window.
-When the window closes, the process exits.
+When the window closes, the server keeps running independently.
+The server binds to a random available port by default in desktop mode, so multiple instances do not collide.

 #Headless Server

 If you don't need a desktop window -- for example during development, in CI, or for server-only deployment -- use serve() instead of run().
-This starts granian in blocking mode on the specified host and port without opening a pywebview window, making it suitable for any environment where a GUI is unavailable or unnecessary.
+The serve() function starts the Granian ASGI server with optional PID file management, port availability checks, and signal handling, but without opening any native OS windows:

 import wesktop